-All symptomatic patients who have been exposed to significant concentrations of cholinesterase-inhibiting chemical requiring treatment with atropine or obidoxime/pralidoxime should be transferred to a hospital/emergency department.
-The patient should be observed continuously after atropine is stopped for at least 72 hours for organophosphate and 24 hours for carbamate poisonings to ensure that symptoms do not recur and that pulmonary ventilation is maintained.
+Hemoperfusion, hemodialysis, and exchange transfusion have not been shown to affect outcome or duration of toxicity in controlled trials of organophosphate poisoning.
+Observe the patient continuously after the atropine is stopped for at least 72 hours for organophosphate and 24 hours for carbamate poisoning to ensure that symptoms do not recur and that pulmonary ventilation is maintained.